KiiPlatform/kii-cordova-plugin/README.md

 If you need to use version different from released in Monaca Service Integration(外部サービス連携), You may use other than master branch and export it as zip file and import it.
-(Monaca payid plan would be required in that case.)
+(Monaca paid plan would be required in that case.)

 Take a look at the
 [sample app] (https://github.com/KiiPlatform/monaca-plugin-sample)